 Mexico is devaluing its currency to gain a huge advantage in international trade.
 Democrats and the Obama Administration have done nothing to stop it.

-Like most economists, I am for free trade; however, free trade today is not what it was in the 90s.
-The concept of international trade works because of comparative advantage.
+Like most economists, I am for free trade; however, free trade today is not Adam Smith or David Ricardo envisioned hundreds of years ago.
+The classical concept of free trade works because of comparative advantage.
 The idea is that because of Colombia’s unique topography and economy, it can produce a higher quality coffee bean using fewer resources than the US.
 The US can produce higher quality machinery using fewer resources than Columbia.
 The US and Columbia can then trade coffee beans and machinery to which it is beneficial for both countries.
 Each country has different goods it can produce with a comparative advantage over other countries.
 These countries then engage in international trade, and it raises the living standards of all countries.
 Honest, comparative advantage is what Trump refers to as “smart trade.”
 Today that is not what is happening with international trade.

 The essence of international trade is that if two countries engage in unrestricted trade, free of tariffs and quotas, and other market restrictions, and, if these countries abide by the principles of comparative advantage, both countries are likely to experience gains from trade.
 In other words, free trade in this simplified Ricardian world is a win-win for both countries.
 However, in the real world it’s important to understand that free trade between two countries is much like a marriage.
 If one partner cheats on the other, the relationship simply will not serve both partners’ interests.